Dr. Lindsay Persohn

 Area of Interest: Arts-Based Qualitative Research Methodologies, Illustration, Children's Literature, Alice's Adventures in Wonderland

 She has taught in the elementary classroom, supported students and teachers as a school librarian, and served as the district-level coordinator of school library services.
-Dr. Persohn teaches foundational literacy courses to undergraduate students.
+Dr. Persohn teaches foundational literacy courses to undergraduate and graduate students.

 Dr. Persohn is engaged in service opportunities in local, state, and national organizations.
 She reviews manuscripts for a number of professional publications and has enjoyed reviewing newly published children’s books for the School Library Journal for over a decade.